Mudimeli/FNB-ACADEMY--PINE-CITY-APP/README.md

 This app was created to improve *convenience*, *engagement*, and *planning* for visitors of the Pine City Zoo.<br>

 🛠️ Built for
-FNB App Academy Course – A project showcasing mobile development fundamentals and real-world feature implementation.<br>
+FNB App Academy Course – A project showcasing mobile development fundamentals HTML AND CSS.<br>